isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-fence-with-a-roller/index.md

 ###  Step 4: Choose the Right Roller

 For a smooth and even finish, its best to use a roller with a long nap (around inch or more) for rough or textured surfaces.
-A long
-- nap roller will help you cover more surface area and apply paint more evenly to the wood grain.
+A long-nap roller will help you cover more surface area and apply paint more evenly to the wood grain.

 ###  Step 5: Load the Roller with Paint